kapsel-hq/kapsel/docs/SPECIFICATION.md

 # Technical Specification

-This document defines the complete technical requirements, constraints, and interfaces for the Hooky webhook reliability service.
+This document defines the complete technical requirements, constraints, and interfaces for the Kapsel webhook reliability service.
 All implementation must conform to these specifications.

 ## Functional Requirements